gnuwimp/flw/README.md

 All files (except lcdnumber.h, lcdnumber.cpp) are released under the [GNU General Public License v3.0](LICENSE).

 Widgets:
-* Chart - Chart widget with dates as x data.
+* flw::chart::Chart - Chart widget with dates/numbers.
-* DateChooser - Show month date view.
+* flw::DateChooser - Show month date view.
-* Grid - Edit data in TableEditor with built in storage.
+* flw::GridGroup - A layout widget using a grid.
-* GridGroup - A layout widget using a grid.
+* flw::InputMenu - Similar to Fl_Input_Choice, but can keep track of an history list.
-* InputMenu - Similar to Fl_Input_Choice, but can keep track of an history list and use arrow keys in the input widget to switch between strings.
+* flw::LcdNumber - Number widget in lcd style.
-* LcdNumber - Number widget in lcd style.
+* flw::plot::Plot - A simple numerical chart widget.
-* Plot - Numerical chart.
+* flw::ScrollBrowser - Scroll faster and let user copy a line to clipboard.
-* ScrollBrowser - Scroll faster and let user copy a line to clipboard.
+* flw::SplitGroup - A layout widget for two widgets that can be resized with mouse.
-* SplitGroup - A layout widget for two widgets that can be resized with mouse.
+* flw::table::Table - A table editor with built in storage.
-* TableDisplay - Show data in a grid.
+* flw::table::TableDisplay - Show data in a grid.
-* TableEditor - Edit data in a grid.
+* flw::table::TableEditor - Edit data in a grid.
-* ToolGroup - A layout widget for a horizontal or vertical group of widgets.
+* flw::ToolGroup - A layout widget for a horizontal or vertical group of widgets.
-* TabsGroup - A tabbed layout widget that can have tabs at every direction.
+* flw::TabsGroup - A tabbed layout widget that can have tabs at every direction.
 Tabs can be moved or selected with keyboard shortcuts.

 Dialogs:
-* dlg::Font - A dialog for selecting font and font size.
+* flw::dlg::Font - A dialog for selecting font and font size.
-* dlg::Progress - A dialog with a message list and a progress bar for time consuming work.
+* flw::dlg::Progress - A dialog with a message list and a progress bar for time consuming work.
-* dlg::date - Show a date selection dialog.
+* flw::dlg::date - Show a date selection dialog.
-* dlg::html - Show text in a html view.
+* flw::dlg::html - Show text in a html view.
-* dlg::list* - Show a list of strings.
+* flw::dlg::list* - Show a list of strings.
-* dlg::password* - Ask user for password and optional password confirmation.
+* flw::dlg::password* - Ask user for password and optional password confirmation.
-* dlg::print - Print drawing from a user callback.
+* flw::dlg::print - Print widget to postscript.
-* dlg::print_text* - Print plain text to postscript.
+* flw::dlg::print_text* - Print plain text to postscript.
-* dlg::select_checkboxes - Show a dialog with a list of checkboxes.
+* flw::dlg::select_checkboxes - Show a dialog with a list of checkboxes.
-* dlg::select_choice - Show a string selection dialog with Fl_Choice.
+* flw::dlg::select_choice - Show a string selection dialog with Fl_Choice.
-* dlg::select_string* - Let user select a string from a list and also to filter shown strings.
+* flw::dlg::select_string* - Let user select a string from a list and also to filter shown strings.
-* dlg::slider - Show a number input dialog that uses a Fl_Hor_Value_Slider widget.
+* flw::dlg::slider - Show a number input dialog that uses a Fl_Hor_Value_Slider widget.
-* dlg::text - Show text in an editor widget.
+* flw::dlg::text - Show text in an editor widget.
-* dlg::text_edit - Show and edit a text in an editor widget.
+* flw::dlg::text_edit - Show and edit a text in an editor widget.
-* dlg::theme - Let user select a theme.
+* flw::dlg::theme - Let user select a theme.

 ## Screenshots of some of the widgets